kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 logs or events for this purpose.
 -->

+The following metrics could be used to see if the feature is in use:
+- kubernetes_uvip_count

 ###### How can someone using this feature know that it is working for their instance?

 <!--